d2burke/CalendarPicker/README.md

 3. Create a <div> element in your
 4. Attach the calendarPicker method to your newly created div by its id after the all of the other elements in your  HTML, or in a doc ready function in the head.

-Developed by Daniel Burke, [D2 Development](http://www.d2burke.com)
+Originall developed by Roberto Bicchierai, extended by Daniel Burke, [D2 Development](http://www.d2burke.com)